Sunday, 14 June 2015

 At about 6:30 we went back over the bridge and plunged into the old town, which was the usual mass of alleys and squares.
 As soon as we left the main road, everything was depressingly grey and run-down.

-Outside the church a group of drunken middle-aged louts sat with their bottles, and we were mortified to find that they were Australians (one of them had a house here).
+Outside the church a group of drunken middle-aged louts sat with their beer bottles, and we were mortified to find that they were Australians (one of them owned a house here).

 We made haste back to the bright bustle of the port, and wandered along comparing menus at the three restaurants, eventually choosing the one where we had stopped for coffee this morning.